Ratstail91/Toy/docs/spec.md

 ];
 ```

-Dictionaries can be indexed using traditional bracket notation, or the dot operator when the keys are strings.
+Dictionaries can be indexed using traditional bracket notation.
 Existing elements can be accessed or overwritten, or new ones inserted if they don't already exist this way by using the standard library functions.

 ```
 dict["foo"] = "bar";
 print dict["foo"];
-print dict.foo; //syntactic sugar, only works if the key is not a built-in function
 ```

-## Indexing, Slice and Dot Notation
+## Slice Notation

 Strings, arrays and dictionaries can be indexed in several ways, via the globally available functions (see below).
 Elements can be accessed using traditional bracket notation: